Introduction

 How do I measure the success of the new tool implementation?

-Measure success based on criteria like user adoption rates, improvements in project delivery times, team satisfaction, and the tool’s impact on overall project efficiency and productivity.
+You can measure success by looking at user adoption rates, improvements in project delivery times, team satisfaction, and the platform’s overall impact on project efficiency and productivity.

 Is ongoing support and training necessary after the initial implementation?